g3ortega/g3ortega.github.com/_drafts/publishing-content-from-multiple-sources-using-gatsbyjs.md

 ref: gatsby_dynamic_content_multiple_sources

 ---
-GatsbyJS is one of the emerging alternatives to publish static websites, compared with other options available in the market Gatsby offers a good amount of features that
+GatsbyJS is one of the emerging alternatives to publish static websites, compared with other options available in the market Gatsby offers a good amount of features that allow you to extend your static website and add new functionalities